RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us021/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US020 - Register a Green Space and its area" - there has to be at least one collaborator to be assigned a skill
+* There is a dependency on "US020 - Register a Green Space and its area" - there has to be ...

 ### 1.5 Input and Output Data